chrishodgson/chrishodgson.github.io/symfony/_posts/2017-11-20-symfony-form-type-twig-extension.md

 ---
 layout: post
-title: Symfony Form Type Twig Extension
+title: Twig extension to render Symfony Form Types directly from a template
 summary: Twig extension to render a symfony form type directly from a template.
 tags: [twig, form]
 featured: true